Museum Crush talks to Lisa Der Weduwe of the Museum of Youth Culture about their Grown up in Britain project and bold plans for a physical museum

 A vast archive of photos sent in by members of the public, together with photo essays and themed albums and a highly diverting search facility, the website captures the many faces of youth culture in Britain in the last century – from early pre-war teens, through the rise of post war youth up to millennials and the time of grime.

-The archive of photos, essays and ephemera has been growing online for the last few years.
-Now the people behind the venture are seeking to make the Museum of Youth Culture a physical space that people of all ages can visit and experience in person.
+This archive of photos, essays and ephemera has been growing steadily online for the last few years, but now the people behind the venture are seeking to make the Museum of Youth Culture a physical space that people of all ages can visit and experience in person.

-“I think youth culture can still get dismissed as not an important part of our social history or an important story to tell, but actually there’s something really valuable in being able to say, ‘you were young and therefore you can be part of this museum and help tell this story’.”
+“I think youth culture can still get dismissed as not an important part of our social history or an important story to tell,” she adds, “but actually there’s something really valuable in being able to say, ‘you were young and therefore you can be part of this museum and help tell this story’.”

 The genesis of the Museum of Youth Culture Collections go back to 1997 and John Swinstead, the owner of the magazine Sleaze Nation, which started as a free listings magazine for clubbers and then became an influential lifestyle mag during the heyday of glossy magazines in the mid-nineties to early noughties.